-The proposed site (T6/476) is located to the south of the Inner Harbour (Figure 8) and access will be by boat (access point not disclosed in the application) to the proposed site (Figure 9) and also by tractor from the adjacent land (Road Access, Figure 9).
-The proposed site lies within the BIM SUMS navigation marks and outside but adjacent to Shellfish Designated Waters.
-The proposed site is located on "fine to muddy fine sand with polychaetes" community complex and located away from Zostera beds (Figure 10).
+The proposed site (T6/401A) is located on the southern shore of the inner Castlemaine Harbour, to the east of Cromane spit (Figure 8) and access is proposed to be by boat and by foot, from Tullig quay to the south-east of the site (Figures 9).
+The proposed site is located within the BIM SUMS navigation marks and approximately 1.5km outside Shellfish Designated Waters for the Harbour.
+The proposed site is located on "fine to muddy fine sand with Polychaetes" community complex, away from Zostera beds (Figure 10).

-The proposed site (T6/476) is located in the central inner Harbour within the NPWS waterbird survey programme (2009/10) subsite OK468.
+The proposed site (T6/401) is located in the central inner Harbour within the NPWS waterbird survey programme (2009/10) subsite OK468.
 This subsite (OK468) was found during the NPWS surveys of 2009/10 to have the highest species richness across the survey period and was considered as being of considerable value to roosting waterbirds and of medium importance for waterbirds in general.
 Subsite OK468 was found to be an important area for three species of conservation interest (SCI); Light-bellied Brent Goose, Bar-tailed Godwit and Oystercatcher.
 This subsite (OK468) was classified as being of moderate risk of disturbance from aquaculture and all associated activities.